 1. Support to Community Museums

-2. Safeguarding our built heritage
+2. Safeguarding our built and natural heritage

 3. Heritage education in Uganda